SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/adafruit_tft_lcd_st7789_lvgl_dma/README.md

 ### Start with an empty example project ###

-1. Create an "Empty C Project" for the "EFR32xG24 Explorer Kit Board" using Simplicity Studio v5.
+1. Create an "Empty C Project" for the "EFR32xG24 Explorer Kit Board" or "SiWx917-RB4338A Radio Board" using Simplicity Studio v5.
 Use the default project settings.

-2. Copy source file:
+2. Copy source files:
+   - With Gecko EFR32 SOCs:
+     - Copy the file `app/example/adafruit_tft_lcd_st7789_lvgl_dma/gecko/app.c` into the project root folder (overwriting existing file).
+   - With SiWx917 SoCs:
-   - Copy the file `app/example/adafruit_tft_lcd_st7789_lvgl_dma/app.c` into the project root folder (overwriting existing file).
+     - Copy the file `app/example/adafruit_tft_lcd_st7789_lvgl_dma/si91x/app.c` into the project root folder (overwriting existing file).

    - Copy the `app/example/adafruit_tft_lcd_st7789_lvgl_dma/app_ui` folder and all the files in it into the project root folder.